g-i-wilson/canoedb/README.md

 # CanoeDB
 #### A simple relational NoSQL database on the front-end, and just a directory of CSV files on the back-end.
+*Like a canoe, very light-weight; but with a little skill glides effortlessly across murky swamps of data.*

 * **Relational:** CSV files become tables with relationships to other tables
 * **Auto-dereferencing:** queries that span multiple tables are dereferenced automatically (and any tables in between)